Welcome to the Open Government Training web page of the Office of the Attorney General.

 Training Resources.
 The Office of the Attorney General provides model rules for complying with the open public records laws, and technical assistance and training on open public records and open public meetings laws.
 On this web page, the office also provides access to other free online resources for open government training.
 As more resources become available, they will be posted or linked here.
 Agencies may also contact the office to seek in-person training assistance.
 Agencies may contact the Assistant Attorney General for Open Government.

 Training materials and/or speakers may also be available to agencies from other sources.
-Examples are listed after the curriculum.* Some organizations’ materials are linked on this web page.
-Agencies can also contact organizations directly to inquire about training materials and/or speakers.
-Agencies may also design their own training materials, using the resources here as samples.
+Examples are listed after the curriculum* and in the Open Government Training Act Q & A. Agencies can also design their own training.

 Online Training Curriculum.
-The online training curriculum materials are divided into four lessons.
+The online training curriculum is divided into four lessons.
 The first three address open government: (1) Open Government Overviews and General Principles, (2) Open Public Records, and (3) Open Public Meetings.
 Lesson (4) addresses Records Management and Retention.
-Agencies can use materials that fit their training needs.
+Agencies can use materials that fit their training requirements or needs.

 Practice Tip: Document the Training.
-Agencies should determine which staff and/or officials should receiving training.
+Agencies should determine which staff and/or officials are required to or should receive training.
 It is a good practice for agencies to document training provided or received by their staff or officials.
+See the Open Government Training Q & A for more details.
 This web page includes a sample training certificate and a sample training roster.
 Agencies can use other forms or procedures to document training.

 LESSON 1: OPEN GOVERNMENT OVERVIEWS AND GENERAL PRINCIPLES